-Alongside going solo buying a home and then taking the risk to work in a more flexible way, I continued to push myself in other ways to get me out of my comfort zone.
+Alongside going solo in buying a home and taking the risk to work in a more flexible way, I continued to push myself in other ways to get me out of my comfort zone.

 Striking up conversations is one of my least favourite things to, but I knew it was an area I wanted to face so I purposefully designed activities that would force me to do it.
 And let's not get me started on learning to set boundaries and to stop feeling obligated to do things just because "I should".

 6. I have changed and I'm a different person now

 It's almost a little scary that I look back at the person I was three years ago; she feels like a different character to who I am now.
 I have evolved in so many different ways.
 I can acknowledge that the Chantelle of that time is now different from the Chantelle I present now, and this Chantelle will look different to the Chantelle in 10 years time.
 "Well that's obvious" you may think, but I mean a clear and distinct difference, not just a passing phase of change.
 The Chantelle I am today is more understanding and accepting of others choices and the way the world operates.
 She knows how to protect herself better, how to say "no" and she's unafraid of upsetting people (or even assuming that people will be upset at times).
 I've learned that I'm not for everyone, and not everyone is for me.
 It's not about pleasing everyone; it's about making the people I care about most happy and nurturing strong, healthy connections with them, with each connection being unique.
 Most importantly, I take responsibility for my life.
 Instead of following the predetermined path of a tick box life, I decide what I want and take action to go after it.
 I can't control everything, butI can give it a decent shot!